Average Email Open Rates, and How to Surpass Them in 2023

 Click-through and bounce rates are other important metrics, but an email open rate is generally seen as the foundation upon which you can get results.

 Email open rates are dependent on a number of factors.
 The health of your email list is important, as well as the industry you’re in.
 Powerful subject lines also boost open rates.

 Even with the above being the same, email open rates can vary across geographies.
 The best thing to do, therefore, is to look at the email marketing statistics suggested by different sources across industries and then get an average for your own.

 We’ve already mentioned the earlier study, which indicated that the average email open rate is 16.97%, with a 10.29% clickthrough rate.
 Here, meanwhile, is 2020 data from Acoustic (formerly IBM marketing and commerce) for 750 companies representing 3,000 brands in 40 countries.
 It is broken down by industry.

-If you go back a little to 2019, MailChimp indicates that the average email open rate for all industries analyzed was 21.33%.
+MailChimp report indicates that the average email open rate for all industries analyzed was 21.33%.

 For them, these were the Top 3 categories:

 - The highest open rates were for government-related emails: 28.77%.

 - Then, there were emails sent by hobbies entities: 27.74%.